-mass of juristic opinion, legal doctrine, and customs-is perhaps one of the signal most strengths that Islamic law offers to new security challenges.
+for contemporary humanitarian law.
+Indeed, this dialectical ability encapsulated in the skill of ijtihad to bring together different registers of normative meaning-sunna and Qur'an, revelation and reason, the mass of juristic opinion, legal doctrine, and customs-is perhaps one of the signal strengths that Islamic law offers to new security challenges.

 The second and last point regarding ijtihad falls squarely within legal innovation on military matters.
 In traditional jurisprudential debate, the question has often been raised as to whether the Prophet's own rulings are divinely inspired (wahy) or partake of ijtihad.
 Though the ulema have differed on whether his shari'i rulings fall within the scope of ijtihad, they have, interestingly enough, shown general agreement on this question in one subject area: the laws of war.
-As Kamali notes, there is general consensus among the ulema that "the Prophet practiced ijtihad in temporal and military affairs."
-Not only then is there a venerable tradition stretching back to the prophet Muhammad himself for ijtihad in military matters-a prophetic precedent for Islamic legal creativity if there ever were one-but, more interestingly, many of the ulema find evidence of ijtihad, of the prophet's personal reasoning, in those areas in which he erred, one of the most prominent instances of which happens to be the treatment of prisoners of war.
-162 As Kamali notes, "we find passages in the Qur'an which reproach the Prophet for his errors," particularly, "a text in sura al-Anfal (8:67) [that] provides: "It is not proper for the Prophet to take prisoners [of war] until he has subdued everyone in the earth."
-During the battle of Badr, it is reported that seventy captives were taken prisoner and when the Prophet, after consulting with Abu Bakr, chose his recommendation to release the captives against a ransom (whereas 'Umar b. al-Khattab thought they should all be killed), the ayah was later revealed which disapproved of taking ransom for captives.
-Elsewhere, in sura al-Tawbah (9:43), in an address to the Prophet, the text provides: "God granted you pardon, but why did you permit them to do so before it became clear to you who was telling the truth?""
-As Kamali notes, "[t]hese and similar passages in the Qur'an indicate that the Prophet had on occasions acted on his own ijtihad. . .[f]or had he acted in pursuance of a divine command, there would have been
+As Kamali notes, there is general consensus among the ulema that "the Prophet practiced ijtihad in temporal and military affairs."149 Therefore, not only is there a venerable tradition stretching back to the prophet Muhammad, the prophet himself practiced ijtihad in military matters.
+But, more interestingly, many of the ulema find evidence of ijtihad, of the prophet's personal reasoning, in those areas in which he erred, one of the most prominent instances of which happens to be the treatment of prisoners of war.150 As Kamali notes, "we find passages in the Qur'an which reproach the Prophet for his errors," particularly, "a text in sura al-Anfal (8:67) [that] provides: "It is not proper for the Prophet to take prisoners [of war] until he has subdued everyone in the earth."151 During the battle of Badr, it is reported that seventy captives were taken prisoner and when the Prophet, after consulting with Abu Bakr, chose his recommendation to release the captives against a ransom (whereas Umar b. al-Khattab thought they should all be killed), the ayah was later revealed which disapproved of taking ransom for captives.
+Elsewhere, in sura al-Tawbah (9:43), in an address to the Prophet, the text provides: "God granted you pardon, but why did you permit them to do so before it became clear to you who was telling the truth?"
+As Kamali notes, "[t]hese and similar passages in the Qur'an indicate that the Prophet had on occasions acted on his own ijtihad ... [f]or had he acted in pursuance of a divine command, there would have been no occasion for a reprimand, or the granting of divine pardon for his mistakes."152 Ijtihad then is not only part of the tradition of law of war thinking from the very beginning, it is an earnest matter of duty and integrity-better for the community to err in your opinion than not having used your reasoning capacities at all.

-161 KAMALI (1991), supra note 132, at 315.
+^{149.} Id. at 328.
 For "the Ash'aris, the Mu'tazilah, Ibn Hazm al-Zahiri and some Hanbali and Shafi'i ulema," Kamali observes, "the Qur'an provides clear evidence that every speech of the Prophet partakes in wahy."